devmaxxing/Typetrain/README.md

-# Wragaem
+# Typetrain
-A turn-based strategy game
+A typing game